peterruler/mongo-arm/README.md

 )
 ````

-# Determine your mongodb containers Host IP something like 172.xx.0.2
+# Determine your mongodb containers host ip something like 172.xx.0.2

 - `docker ps` check the name of your container replace mongo-arm-mongo-container-1 with your containers' name
 - `docker inspect mongo-arm-mongo-container-1 `
-- `Gateway IP is on my machine: 172.19.0.2 replace with youe environments IP`
+- `Gateway IP is on my machine: 172.19.0.2 replace with your environments IP`

 # Content of nodejs' .env file

 - Need an .env rile in your projects root directory:
-- IMPORTANT in .env File content, replace `172.19.0.2` with containers local gateway IP:
+- IMPORTANT in .env file content, replace `172.19.0.2` with containers local gateway ip:
 `````
 MONGODB_URI=mongodb://root:example@172.19.0.2:27017/myFirstDatabase?retryWrites=true&w=majority
 PORT=3000
 NODE_ENV=production
 `````

-# Test the api via REST Client
+# Test the api via REST client

 - To test use a REST Client like https://paw.cloud/ or POSTMAN https://www.postman.com/:
 - In Compass load Issues and test Projects from _Projects folder in this repository.